kenneth-fung/music-academy-orbital/README.md

   but **not** on Internet Explorer.
 - If time permits, change it to a system where the video gets uploaded to youtube/vimeo and then embedded, both automatically.

+#### SSO Services

+- Google available as option during sign up and log in.
+Tested on heroku.
+  For niibori heroku, most likely just need to add RAILS_MASTER_KEY to Heroku config, since app on Google is already set up.
+Ask me for key.
+- Facebook not added as it requires a privacy policy.